cgr71ii/UnityParticleSystemBasicFire/README.md

 <h1>Basic Fire with Unity</h1>

-In this repository is a basic version of FIRE using the particle system of Unity.
+This repository has an example of basic FIRE using the particle system of Unity.

 What you will find in the file UnityParticleSystemBasicFire.unitypackage is as follows: